cakephp/docs/en/appendices/4-0-migration-guide.rst

 * The ``char`` abstract type was added.
 This type handles fixed length string columns.
 * The ``datetimefractional`` and ``timestampfractional`` abstract types were added.
-  These types handle timestamps with fractional seconds.
+  These types handle column data types with fractional seconds.
 * SqlServer schemas now support default values with functions in them like SYSDATETIME().
+* The ``datetimetimezone`` and ``timestmaptimezone`` abstract types were added.
+  These types handle column data types with time zone support.

 Error
 -----